JacekSklod/archiver-fltk/README.md

 When application starts, it creates config file in user home `/.config` directory.
 File name is `fltk-archiver.conf`.
 It has explanation inside.

-If you like this application, please consider support farther development.